lwsrbrts/PoSHive/README.md

-# PoSHive 0.1 - Alpha
+# PoSHive 1.0
 A PowerShell 5 class to control your British Gas Hive system.

 > **This project is not sanctioned by or affiliated with British Gas in any way.**

+##Release Notes

+**1.0 release** - first release of the PoSHive class.
+Allows getting, setting temperature, setting heating mode to auto, manual or off.
+Turning on or cancelling of Boost mode.

 ## Purpose